joshuaalmari/agent-productivity-looker-dashboard/README.md

 ## 🔧 Workflow & Data Pipeline
 - **🖥️ Data Extraction:**
   Daily activity data was automatically extracted from the company’s reporting portal using <b>Python + Playwright</b>, fully eliminating manual downloads.
-  The data was collected continuously between <b>February 3 and June 13, 2025</b>.

 - **🧹 Data Preparation:**
   Cleaned, validated, and standardized using <b>Excel</b> and <b>Power Query</b> to ensure consistency.